dalecurtis/raw-mse/explainer.md

 # Open Questions / Notes / Links
 * Is it folly to use fourcc codes for pixel formats?
 These don't seem standardized. ffmpeg has [one definition](https://cs.chromium.org/chromium/src/third_party/ffmpeg/libavcodec/raw.c?l=31) and Microsoft [another definition](https://docs.microsoft.com/en-us/windows/desktop/medfound/video-fourccs).
 * Unfortunately opus and vorbis don't have specified MPEG1 packetizations -- only ogg, mp4, and webm.
 So if developers want to use demuxed Opus or Vorbis it will need to be in an ISO-BMFF or webm container unless we add an Ogg demuxer to MSE.
+* Do we need stride data for raw formats?
+Requiring all data to be packed into the visible range may have performance implications.